ryanquincypaul/fairpay/README.md

 This service can be consumed by anything that is set up to handle JSON responses.
 Federal and State minimum wage data can be found using the [minimum-wage](https://github.com/ryanquincypaul/minimum-wage) web service.

+See it in use within an Angular 2 web application at [fairpayWeb](https://github.com/ryanquincypaul/fairpayWeb).

 ## Motivation

 I wrote this as a microservice to a future web application that will be available for low-income earners to check if they are getting paid appropriately according to the FLSA.
 This could have just been done on the web application itself, but I wanted to consolidate the business logic in case further apps are written to serve the same function.